sirilalithaadapa/sirilalithaadapa/README.md

 ✔ Currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur .
 In Computer Science and Engneering.

-✔ I Love to be a  Data Enthusiast and a coder .
+✔ I Love to be Data Enthusiast and a coder .

 ✔ I love doing competitve programming.